phax/phive/README.md

 ## Validation executor set identification

-Every set of validation artefacts is uniquely identified based with a [VESID](https://github.com/phax/ph-diver#vesid).
+Every set of validation artefacts is uniquely identified with a **VESID** which is a [DVR Coordinate](https://github.com/phax/ph-diver?tab=readme-ov-file#dvr-coordinate).
 E.g. the "Peppol BIS Billing UBL Invoice release May 2023" is identified with the group ID `eu.peppol.bis3`, the artefact ID is `invoice` and the version number is `2023.5` (representing "May 2023") (without a classifier).
 Another example is "SimplerInvoicing 1.2 invoice" which has the group ID `org.simplerinvoicing`, the artifact ID `invoice` and the version number `1.2` (also without a classifier).

+### Additional Pseudo Versions

+Additional to the pseudo versions defined by [ph-diver](https://github.com/phax/ph-diver?tab=readme-ov-file#dvr-pseudo-versions) this library adds the following additional pseudo versions:
+* `latest-active` - always refer to the latest version of an artefact which is currently valid.
+This includes snapshot and non-snapshot versions.
+* `latest-release-active` - always refer to the latest version of an artefact which is currently valid.
+This includes snapshot and non-snapshot versions.

+Note: These pseudo versions are defined in class `PhivePseudoVersionRegistrarSPIImpl`.

 ## How to validate documents with programmatic rules